oTree-org/oTree/README.md

 ## Global variables

-For session-wide globals, you can use `self.session.vars.
+For session-wide globals, you can use `self.session.vars`.

 This is a dictionary just like `participant.vars`.